piperun/iploggerfilter/README.md

 # iploggerfilter
-This repo is for ublock Origin/Adblock Plus and similar blockers to filter any site/subsite who's only purpose is to log your IP
+This repo is for uBlock Origin/Adblock Plus and similar blockers to filter any site/subsite who's only purpose is to log your IP

 ## Installation

-### Automatic (Adblock Plus & ublock Origins)
+### Automatic (Adblock Plus, uBlock Origins)
   Click this [(Subscribe)](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/piperun/iploggerfilter/master/filterlist&title=Piperun%20iplogger%20filter)

-### Manual (ublock Origins)
+### Manual (uBlock Origins)

-  - Go to ublock Origins settings
+  - Go to uBlock Origins settings
   - Navigate to 3rd-party filters page
   - On the bottom of the page, there should be an textbox where there are a bunch of example urls
   - Copy and paste into the textbox: